quoke/quoke.github.io/README.md

 ---
 ```

-__Note: in future we may organise this folder into alphabetical subfolders for neatness.__
+_Note: in future we may organise this folder into alphabetical subfolders for neatness._

 How to add an author?
 ---------------------

 Add a .md file to the `/_authors` directory.
-The filename should be the author's name, all in lowercase and separated by dashes.
+The filename should be the author's name, all in lowercase and separated by dashes eg. `albert-einstein.md`.

+The file should have something similar to this up top in the [front matter](https://jekyllrb.com/docs/front-matter/).

 ```markdown
 ---